6.2. Lesson: Feature Topology¶

 6.2.4.
 Try Yourself Tool: Add Ring¶

-It allows you to take a hole out of a feature, as long as the hole is bounded on all side by the feature.
-For example, if you’ve digitized the outer boundaries of South Africa and you need to add a hole for Lesotho, you’d use this tool.
+The Add Ring tool allows you to add an interior ring to a polygon feature (cut a hole in the polygon), as long as the hole is completely contained within the polygon (touching the boundary is OK).
+For example, if you have digitized the outer boundaries of South Africa and you need to add a hole for Lesotho, you would use this tool.

-If you experiment with this tool, you’ll notice that the current snapping options prevent you from creating a ring in the middle of the polygon.
-This would be fine if the area you wished to exclude linked to the polygon’s boundaries.
+If you experiment with the tool, you may notice that the snapping options can prevent you from creating a ring inside a polygon.
+So you are advised to turn off snapping before cutting a hole.

 6.2.5.
 Try Yourself Tool: Add Part¶

-It allows you to create an extra part of the feature, not directly connected to the main feature.
-For example, if you’ve digitized the boundaries of mainland South Africa but you haven’t yet added the Prince Edward Islands, you’d use this tool to create them.
+The Add Part tool allows you to add a new part to a feature, that is not directly connected to the main feature.
+For example, if you have digitized the boundaries of mainland South Africa, but you haven’t yet added the Prince Edward Islands, you would use this tool to create them.

-Now try using the Add Part tool to add an outlying area to the Bontebok National Park.
+Use the Add Part tool to add an outlying area.

 6.2.6.
 Follow Along: Tool: Reshape Features¶

-Draw a polygon with three corners, the last of which should be back inside the original polygon, forming an open-sided rectangle.
+Draw a shape outside the polygon.
+The last vertex should be back inside the polygon..

 This will give a result similar to: